PHY-Wireless/sdk-nrf-otdoa/doc/nrf/libraries/otdoa_al/otdoa_overview.rst

 Supported Features
 ******************
-The OTDOA adaption layer supports the following features:
+The hellaPHY OTDOA adaption layer supports the following features:

 * uBSA download via an HTTP REST interface
 * Configuration file download via an HTTP REST interface
 * Optional position estimate results upload to a server via an HTTP REST interface

-The OTDOA binary library supports the following features:
+The hellaPHY OTDOA binary library supports the following features:

 * OTDOA position estimate
 * Enhanced Cell ID (ECID) position estimation algorithm providing a fallback estimate when the OTDOA position estimate is not available.